EdgeFirstAI/documentation/docs/models/modelpack/training.md

 ## Start the Session

-Start the session by clicking the *START SESSION* button on the bottom right.
+Start the session by clicking the "START SESSION" button on the bottom right.

 <figure markdown="span">
 ![Start Session](../assets/validation/start-session.jpg){ align=center }